Chuck Norris vs Communism

 Chuck Norris vs Communism is a 2015 Romanian–British documentary film written and directed by Ilinca Călugăreanu.
+Călugăreanu had previously directed a 2014 short film about Nistor for the New York Times.

 Premise

 The film is about the illegal importation of American action and religious films on VHS cassettes to Romania in the late 1970s and 1980s, which Călugăreanu believes contributed to the fall of the Nicolae Ceaușescu's Communist dictatorship.
 The film recreates incidents and features interviews with Romanians, such as film dubber Irina Margareta Nistor.